 Douglas Fir Trail Project

-Repair work on a smaller section of the slope is moving ahead as planned (see Figure 1 – Slope Remediation Work Area).
-Construction on this part of the slope is expected to finish in October 2026.
+In the meantime, repair work on a smaller section of the slope is progressing as planned (see Figure 1 - Slope Remediation Work Area).
+Construction in this area is expected to be substantially completed by the end of October, 2026.

 Timelines

-- Looking for funding for the trail repair: 2026
+• Looking for funding for the trail construction scope: 2026

 Contact us